List of Marvel Comics characters: S: Superia

 Superia is a character appearing in American comic books published by Marvel Comics.

 Little is known of the past of the woman known as Superia, but she was first seen where she and a small army of female supervillains plotted to sterilize all other women in the world, making their reproductive capabilities valuable beyond measure.
 She was initially inspired to use her scientific knowledge to conquer the world when she discovered, via use of a "time probe", that a descendant of hers, Thundra, would rule the world-spanning matriarchy of the "Femizons".
 Her plan was thwarted by Captain America and his allies (Paladin, Diamondback, Asp and Black Mamba).

 She later appeared alongside a much smaller group of Femizons, consisting of Blackbird, Iron Maiden, Nightshade and Snapdragon.
 This group fought against the criminal scientists of Advanced Idea Mechanics (A.I.M.), and were defeated, thanks in part to former Femizon Maria Pym.
 Superia was saved from certain death by Captain America.

 Superia reappeared years later as the leader of H.A.M.M.E.R.
 She took the leadership role after Norman Osborn, former leader of H.A.M.M.E.R., was taken into custody.
 The New Avengers captured her after getting a tip from Victoria Hand.
 When Osborn escaped from the Raft, he broke Superia out also.
-She immediately joined Norman Osborn's second incarnation of the Dark Avengers as the new Ms. Marvel.
-Superia and the other members of the Dark Avengers were defeated by both Avengers teams when it turned out that her teammate Skaar was the Avengers' double-agent.
+She immediately joined Norman Osborn's second incarnation of the Dark Avengers as Ms. Marvel.

-Superia later appears on the High Council of A.I.M. (consisting of Andrew Forson, Graviton, Mentallo, Yelena Belova, and Taskmaster) as the Minister of Education in Bagalia, a country run and populated by supervillains.
-She is badly injured after an incident on A.I.M.
-Island regarding an escaped creature.
-She then made plans to retrieve the creature for the Scientist Supreme.
+Superia later appears on the High Council of A.I.M. as the Minister of Education in Bagalia, a country run and populated by supervillains.